 Memory Card Backup Devices ($$$) – For Photography Enthusiasts

-There are several excellent memory card backup devices on the market for those who take large numbers of photos or video during trips.
+There are several excellent memory card backup devices on the market for those who take large numbers of photos or videos during trips.
 These devices are especially useful when traveling overseas, where Internet access isn’t readily available.

 We have used the Sanho HyperDrive ColorSpace UDMA 3 Wireless Storage Devices and they work fantastically.
-They are fairly light weight and are very reliable.
+They are fairly lightweight and are very reliable.
 The cost of the device will depend largely on the amount of storage you will require.

 In addition to using a memory card backup device, many of the high-end DSLRs on the market also offer features that allow you to save photos to multiple memory cards at once when you take a picture.
 We would highly recommend investigating and using these features if they are available on your camera.